 TROY R. BENNETT, known as “The Van Gogh of the Banjo” founded the HMJB in in his bedroom in November 1997.
 He plays guitar, banjo, harmonica, tin whistle and does the majority of the singing.
 He likes the Red Sox, obsolete cameras and 78 rpm records.

-“Frost” STEVE BREWER was the only person to answer the ad in the paper.
-He plays bass, saxophone, sings harmony and rocks out on the kazoo.
-He looks forward to quiet evenings at home, moonlit kayaking trips, playing (music) with himself in the cellar and whining.
+“Frost” STEVE BREWER was the only person to answer the bass player ad in the paper.
+He also plays saxophone, sings harmony and rocks out on the kazoo.
+Steve enjoys quiet evenings at home, moonlit kayaking trips and whining.

-DEAN “Clean Fill” CLEGG is the newest member of the band, though he used to play in the same high school rock band as Troy.
-He gives tours of Joshua Chamberlain’s house in Brunswick, Maine and enjoys a fine cigar from time to time.
+DEAN “Clean Fill” CLEGG played drums in the same high school rock band as Troy.
+He’s a cigar and Civil War expert.
 Dean wants you to know that if you liked it then you should have put some cheese on it.